vygr/ChrysaLisp/docs/VP_VM.md

 ```

 These are mapped to real physical registers by the target processor 'emit'
 functions, look in `sys/x64.inc` and `sys/arm64.inc`.
-On certain processors, like
+On certain processors,
-the x86_64, it's worth knowing that r0 and r2 are mapped to rax and rdx when it
+like the x86_64, it's worth knowing that `r0` and `r2` are mapped to rax and
-comes to scheduling VP div and rem code !
-It makes no difference to the aarch64
+rdx when it comes to scheduling VP div and rem code !
+It makes no difference to
-emit functions, so one does tend to make VP divide code use r0 and r2 as it
+the aarch64 emit functions, so one does tend to make VP divide code use `r0`
-really helps the x86_64 code generation quality.
+and `r2` as it really helps the x86_64 code generation quality.

 You can use the `(vp-def)` macro to assign register equated symbols to help
 your source look nice.
 Or bind symbols to registers, via `(method-input)` and
 `(method-output)`, that match function entry/exit parameters if you desire.
 A
-great example of this is the `canvas::fpoly`, or the `canvas::resize_2`
+great example of this is the `'canvas :fpoly`, or the `'canvas :resize_2`
 functions.

 ### VP Assembler